-Basil should be planted in soil that is moist but well-draining.
-If you have problems with soil drainage in your garden, you can plant basil in raised beds or in containers.
-Avoid picking an area that is close to driveways and busy streets, the leaves can pick up on the scent of the exhaust from the motors changing the flavor of your plant.
+Basil should be planted in soil that is moist but well-draining to avoid root rot.
+If you have problems with soil drainage in your garden, you can plant basil in raised garden beds, a large pot, or even small pots.

 Basil plants need to be watered regularly.
 They like to stay moist and often require 1 inch of water every week.
 As with most plants if you’re growing them in containers, they’re going to need more frequent watering.

 When it comes to fertilizers, basil plants require very little to no fertilization.
 A light application of liquid fertilizer twice every season will suffice.